regiuskornel/sensory/README.md

    b) enhance the prompt template get_prompt()
 * Should be tested with large amount of sensor data.
 * '/sensors/data' API endpoint is very naive at this phase.
-  * Accepts arbitrary sensor data w/o checking if it a registered sensor or not. (requires sensor registration API).
+  * Accepts arbitrary sensor data w/o checking if it a registered sensor or not. (needs a sensor registration API).
-  * Returns the newly created record, but this is usually not required.
+  * It returns the newly created record, but this is usually not required.
 Since sensor values typically transfered via large scale data pipelines or message queues.
+Only for MVP manual testing.
   * Not protected from typical sensor overload.
 No throttle implemented.
 (After a power/network outage and restoration, typically all joined sensor start to send data in a short time period which maybe cause service overload.)
   * Missing sensor device authentication.
 (Typically token based auth)
+* Database structure for real lile use cases should store the latest sensor data in a dedicated table or a cache.
 * Missing API user authz.
-* Missing load and automatic E2E testing.
+* Missing load and E2E testing.
+* No error and warning logging.